What is a Lasting Power of Attorney?

 (iii) If the attorney refuses to act.

-(iv) If the donor’s spouse is the attorney and the marriage is ended by divorce.
+(iv) If your spouse is the attorney and the marriage is ended by divorce.

 (v) If the attorney does not have the mental capacity to take up the appointment.